 The following may suggest bone fractures:

-- An upper jaw that moves when the head is still
+- Movement of the upper jaw when the head is still

-A CT scan of the head may be done.
+A CT scan of the head and bones of the face may be done.

 The goal of treatment is to:

 - Create a clear airway

 - Treat the fracture and fix broken bone segments

 - Prevent long-term double vision or sunken eyes or cheek bones